Cyrken/html-css/image-formats/README.md

 There are a few other options to watch out for in the “Save for Web” dialogue:

+- Put the “Quality” as low as possible without sacrificing too much, start around 65%
 - Check “Progressive”
 - Un-check “Embed Color Profile”
 - Check “Convert to sRGB”